Speakers

 Nathalie Feyt

-VP Product Security, Schneider Electric
+VP Product Security, Cyber Center Of Excellence, Energy Management, Schneider Electric

 Bio: